yurgisbaykshtis/fluxcapacitor/README.md

 	export APP_ENV=dev

-- From the ${FLUX_HOME}/bin directory, run the middletier service on port 9191 by running the following script:
+- From the ${FLUX_HOME} directory, run the middletier service on port 9191 by running the following script:

-	./start-middletier
+	bin/start-middletier

 Start Edge
 ----------